jeffwurz/ImageGenerator/README.md

   Intention is to use SVG (scalable vector graphics) to programmatically generate many iterations around a theme and many color combinations.

+  First : first attempt, randomizes pitch calculation

+  Concentric : create concentric shapes with different dimensions

+  SVG -> PNG in Perl

-  Then a human will determine the value of each.
+  Then (outside of program) a human will determine the value of each.

-  (could use a machine learning algorithm to learn what is preferred output and use that later to sort more complex images.)
+    -could use a machine learning algorithm to learn what is preferred output and use that later to sort more complex images.)

-  SVG-> PNG in Perl

 Todo functionality: